 There are many areas on a resume where candidates may feel the need to shield employers from the truth and cast themselves in a more favorable light.
 Common truth-stretchers include:

-● Describing scope of responsibilities in a misleading way to appear more experienced
+- Describing the scope of responsibilities in a misleading way to appear more experienced

-● Covering up gaps in employment to avoid being questioned about lapses
+- Covering up gaps in employment to avoid questions about lapses

 How Can Recruiters Weed Out Resume Liars?

-These are the most common ways HR and Recruiting catches inconsistencies and fabrications.
+These are the most common ways HR and Recruiting catch inconsistencies and fabrications.

 Consider the Cost of Catching Lies

-Obviously, it’s important to prioritize the types of checks done based on factors such as the likelihood that a candidate is lying, whether the lie is material to their ability to perform the work at hand, and how easy it is to verify information.
+Obviously, it’s important to prioritize the types of checks done.
+Consider the likelihood that a candidate is lying, whether the lie is material to their ability to perform the work at hand, and how easy it is to verify information.
 For example, if someone has a criminal record, they may be highly motivated to lie about it.
-But running a criminal background check on every single job applicant would be cost prohibitive—and unnecessary when most of the applicants will not be selected to proceed to the interview process anyway.
+But running a criminal background check on every single job applicant is prohibitive.
+Plus, it’s unnecessary when most of the applicants won’t proceed to the interview process anyway.
 With an Applicant Tracking System (ATS), it’s possible to determine which step in the hiring process will trigger an automatic background check.

-What about verifying salary?
 The reason people lie about this number is so they can have a higher starting point when negotiating their total compensation.
 For employers who use other benchmarks to determine salary offers, this may not seem like a big deal.
-But this information is typically simple to verify since previous employers are fine with releasing this data and have a routine process in place for doing so.
+But this information is typically simple to verify.
+Previous employers are fine with releasing this data.
+They have a routine process in place for doing so.
 It makes no sense to hire a person who would lie about something that’s so easy to check.
 They aren’t just being dishonest.
 They are also being foolish.

-With jobs that require a high level of skill (that many people can claim but few actually possess), performing skills testing early in the process can save a lot of time.
+Some jobs require a high level of skill (that many people can claim but few actually possess).
+Performing skills testing early in the process can save a lot of time.
 That way, hiring managers aren’t tempted to take on a candidate based on personality and awesome interviewing skills when the job seeker doesn’t really have the capabilities they claim.
-The good thing about skills testing is that the answers are black and white and don’t rely on an interviewer’s ability to be a human lie detector.
-And it can save a lot of money from day one by ensuring new hires are able to hit the ground running.
-If skills are assessed based on certifications, having an ATS and onboarding system that can allow certificates and licenses to be scanned and uploaded as part of a candidate’s file is important.
+The good thing about skills testing is that the answers are black and white.
+They don’t rely on an interviewer’s ability to be a human lie detector.
+You can save a lot of money from day one by ensuring new hires are able to hit the ground running.
+If you assess skills based on certifications, having an ATS and onboarding system that can scan certificates and licenses as part of a candidate’s file is important.

-Doing a cursory social media check on sites like Facebook can be a fairly simple way to check on details that seem a bit “off” so HR can weed out resume liars.
-However, especially with candidates who have common names, it’s important to verify that the person HR is researching really is the same person who submitted the resume.
-But be cautious about singling anyone out for special scrutiny and make sure candidates are aware that their publicly posted social media presence will be reviewed.
+Doing a cursory social media check on sites like Facebook can be a fairly simple way to check on details that seem a bit “off.”
+Then, HR can weed out resume liars.
+However, some candidates have common names.
+It’s important to verify that the person HR is researching really is the same person who submitted the resume.
+Be cautious about singling anyone out for special scrutiny.
+Make sure candidates are aware that you will review their public social media presence.
 Monster.com has more advice for avoiding legal trouble when doing social media checks.

 What If You Do Find a Resume Liar?

-They should be marked in your ATS as “Do Not Hire”.
+Mark them in your ATS as “Do Not Hire.”
 This tracking system allows you to flag more than just the current application.
-It should cross-check personal identifying information on new applications submitted since the same person may try to apply again at a later time using a different version of their resume.
+It should cross-check personal identifying information on new applications submitted.
+The same person may try to apply again at a later time using a different version of their resume.